24.05.2019 – 26.05.2019. Round table: “The failure of SMEs – how to prevent it” ?

 The participants of the Round Table, from the Obuda University (Hungary) were Rebeka Szucs; Cyntia Velocikova; Aniko Keleman Erdos; Melinda Majlath; Ferenc Katona and Andras Kastelay.
 From Tomas Bata University in Zlin (Czech Republic), the representatives were: Petr Novak; Petr Briš and Gentyan Cera.
 From University University of Ss.
 Cyril and Methodius in Trnava (Slovak Republic) representatives were Lenka Labudova; Denisa Janoševa and Rudolf Rybansky.
 Representatives of the The Managers of Quality and Production Association (Poland) were: Renata Stasiak-Betlejewska; Joanna Rosak-Szyrocka; Justyna Zywiolek and Adam Idzikowski.
 Representative of foreign academic institution, outside Visegrad countries, was Ollala Diaz Yanez from University of Eastern Finland.
 Representatives from academic institutions Serbia were: Sanja Marinkovic – expert in the filed of entrepreneurship, from the Faculty of Organizational Sciences- University of Belgrade; Uglješa Bugarić from the Faculty of Mechanical Engineering – University of Belgrade; Slobodan Aćimović from the Faculty of Economy of the University of Belgrade.
 Representatives of SMEs owners and entrepreneurs from the Bor’s region were Ivana Milivojević, Danica Aleksić and Željka Zdravković.
 Representatives of the Technical Faculty in Bor – University of Belgrade, and experts invited for this event – who organized this Round table, were: Ivan Mihajlović ; Isidora Milošević; Anđelka Stojanović; Đorđe Nikolić; Enisa Nikolić and Milica Veličković.

 During this round table, the participants from all partner institutions of the project have presented the obtained results of the conducted research on potential SMEs failure, that were collected during the interviews with entrepreneurs in their region.
 The reports that were presented on this meeting are actually presenting the chapters which are published in the monograph MONOGRAPH_final.
 Also, representatives of the partner institutions received the hard copy of the Monograph, during this meeting and remaining material published for the project.

 Participants of this event, also had opportunity to participate and present their manuscript in adequate sections of the International May Conference on Strategic Management IMCSM 2019 (IMCSM 2019).
-The program of the conference is available here: The publications and presentations, of all project participants on this conference, will be published in the Book of Proceedings of the IMCSM2019, which will soon be available here.
+The program of the conference is available here: The publications and presentations, of all project participants on this conference, are published in the Book of Proceedings of the IMCSM2019, which is available here.